JeffCohen/workbook/books/law713/appendix/assignments/2-one-small-step.md

 # Assignment: One Small Step

-Today we will take our first step into computer programming!

 No actual programming knowledge is needed to successfully complete this assignment.
-The goal is to become acquainted with how to create files, write code, and publish your work as a  GitHub repository.
+The goal is to become acquainted with how to create text files, write code, and publish your work as a  GitHub repository.

 Be careful!  *Work slowly.*  There are many steps required, and each step has multiple sub-steps.
 If you get stuck, reach out